 But many of the sweeping police reforms promised in the wake of Floyd’s death and nationwide protests stalled or were watered down in the Democratic-controlled state Legislature, raising questions as to whether things will be different this year.
 Lawmakers are currently considering at least 10 bills touted as police reform, including most of the proposals that failed last session.
 Among them are bills to decertify bad cops and establish an officer duty to intervene when witnessing excessive force, both of which members of California’s Legislative Black Caucus identified as priorities at a Tuesday gathering at the state Capitol.

-- State Sen. Steve Bradford, a Gardena Democrat: “No more kneeling or social media posts … real police reform is needed now.”
+- State Sen. Steven Bradford, a Gardena Democrat: “No more kneeling or social media posts … real police reform is needed now.”

 Assemblymember Mike Gipson, a Carson Democrat, also called on Californians to demonstrate peacefully regardless of the verdict.
 In anticipation of the large-scale and sometimes violent demonstrations that surged across the state and the nation last year — and which resumed in some California cities last weekend following officers’ fatal shootings of a Black man and boy — some businesses began boarding up their windows, the California National Guard mobilized 450 officers, and Los Angeles shuttered some of its COVID-19 vaccination sites.
 In many cities, police were also on high alert.